fishilico/shared/latex/mathematics/polynomial.rst

     The Euclidean algorithm can be used for polynomials to compute the GCD, starting by dividing $P$ and $Q$ by their respective greatest coefficient.

-    The extented Euclidean algorithm can then be used in order to prove Bézout's identity for polynoms.
+    The extended Euclidean algorithm can then be used in order to prove Bézout's identity for polynoms.

-    \begin{theorem}[Bézout's identity (extented Euclidean algorithm)]
+    \begin{theorem}[Bézout's identity (extended Euclidean algorithm)]
       \begin{eqnarray*}
         \forall P, Q \in F[X]\backslash\{0\}, \exists U, V \in F[X], UP + VQ = \gcd(P, Q)
       \end{eqnarray*}